Venture Capital: Meaning, Types, Importance, History, Features, Examples, Advantages and Disadvantages

 Who are venture capitalists?

 Venture capitalists are investors who specialise in funding early-stage companies with high growth potential.
-They can be individuals or groups associated with investment firms.
-These investors provide capital in exchange for equity, aiming to support innovative businesses and technologies that offer substantial returns on investment over time.
-Venture capitalists often play an active role in guiding the strategic direction and growth of the companies they invest in.
+They can be individuals or part of larger investment firms.
+These investors provide capital in exchange for equity, aiming to support innovative businesses and technologies that promise strong long-term returns.

 How venture capital works?